-Seniors who chose 2017 as the year when they will move from their own homes into an assisted living facility should view this as positive.
+If you are a caregiver considering moving your loved one into an assisted living community, approach this move with a positive outlook.
+Reaching this decision has not been easy but making and sticking with a plan will make this process smoother and more successful.
 Although there are drawbacks to life in an assisted living facility there are many positive things about it, too.
 Here are things to remember as you or an elderly loved one transition into assisted living.

 By deciding now, you avoid a tough choice later